Born-Infeld Electrogravity and Dyonic Black Holes: Conclusions

-The field equations are naturally written in terms of the inverse of an auxiliary tensor \(\bar q^{\mu\nu}\), so to express the dynamics in terms of the physical fields, we considered two complementary formulations.
-On the one hand, the theory reads more naturally as standard Born-Infeld electrodynamics on an effective background defined by the symmetric tensor \(\mathcal G_{\mu\nu}=g_{\mu\nu}+\epsilon R_{(\mu\nu)}\).
-On the other hand, by combining the dynamical equations, one obtains an equivalent formulation in the physical metric \(g_{\mu\nu}\); this second description displays a sign change in the electromagnetic invariants and therefore we referred to it as ``anomalous''.
-We showed that the two pictures, ``\(\mathcal{G}\)'' and ``\(g\)'', are related by a set of identities that map the pseudoscalars built with \(\mathcal G\) into those built with \(g\) and that also relate the corresponding volume elements (Eqs.~\eqref{PPGg} and \eqref{S 2}).
-In particular, these relations explain how the apparent coupling of the electromagnetic field to curvature in picture \(\mathcal{G}\) (Eq.~\eqref{eq em 0}) is reabsorbed and translated into a minimally coupled Born-Infeld structure in picture \(g\), in agreement with the equivalence principle.
+As they arise from the Palatini formalism, the field equations are separated in terms of the symmetric and antisymmetric parts of the auxiliary tensor \(\bar q^{\mu\nu}\).
+The dynamics of \(\bar q^{[\mu\nu]}\) is the standard Born--Infeld electrodynamics as developed over an effective geometric background defined by the symmetric tensor \(\mathcal G_{\mu\nu}\equiv g_{\mu\nu}+\epsilon R_{(\mu\nu)}=q_{(\mu\nu)}\).
+Nevertheless, an electrodynamical picture in the background of the physical metric \(g_{\mu\nu}\) is also realizable by combining the symmetric and antisymmetric sectors of the dynamics.
+This second description retains its Born--Infeld essence but exhibits a sign alteration in two terms that contain the quadratic invariants $S$ and $P$; therefore, we refer to it as ``anomalous''.
+We have shown that these two pictures, ``\(\mathcal{G}\)'' and ``\(g\)'', are related by a set of identities that map the pseudoscalars built with \(\mathcal G\) into those built with \(g\), and that also relate the corresponding volume elements (Eqs.~\eqref{PPGg}, \eqref{S 2} and \eqref{conversion}).
+In particular, these relations explain how the apparent coupling of the electromagnetic field to curvature in picture \(\mathcal{G}\) (Eq.~\eqref{eq em 0}) is reabsorbed and translated into a minimally coupled Born--Infeld structure in picture \(g\), in agreement with the equivalence principle.
+It is worth noting that the anomalous and standard characters of each picture are not essential since they can be interchanged by replacing $(\beta,\epsilon)$ with $(i\beta,-\epsilon)$, which is allowed because only even powers of $\beta$ appear in the Lagrangian.
+These two electrodynamical pictures, in the backgrounds \(\mathcal{G}\) and \(g\), resemble Pleba\'nski's developments \cite{Tmunu_BI2} that show that the same field configuration can be conceived in two different metrics related through the energy-momentum tensor of the field (see also \cite{Tmunu_BI4}).
+In our case this is so, because \(\epsilon R_{\mu\nu}\) in \(\mathcal{G}_{\mu\nu}\) are connected to the electromagnetic energy-momentum tensor through the Einstein equations.